Arching Oaks Japanese Arts and Culture Center: History

 Arching Oaks was founded in 2019 by Sabastian and Chelsey Velilla.
 Sabastian Velilla is a U.S. Army veteran and martial artist who was the Florida state karate champion in 1988 and later became a certified instructor in karate, Kyūdō, and iaidō.
 During his military service, he trained in martial arts in Japan and instructed members of the Japan Self-Defense Forces while working for the Department of Defense.
 Chelsey Velilla previously worked for 12 years as an elementary art teacher and was a gallery manager at the Mount Dora Center for the Arts.
 The founders established the center on their property in Eustis, constructing facilities in a traditional Japanese style.

 The center opened to the public in February 2019.
 By 2024, Arching Oaks had received formal recognition from Eustis city officials, who invited the Velillas to present the center's mission at a City Commission meeting and included information about the center on the city's website.
+In 2026, Arching Oaks received a proclamation from the Lake County Board of County Commissioners recognizing its contributions to Japanese arts, cultural education, and community engagement in Lake County.